 The Arraignment of the Suspect

-California constitution provides that a person arrested for opening or attempting to blow up a safe should appear before a judge.
-During this stage, the charge sheet will be read to you by a judge, and then you will take a plea.
+California Constitution provides that a person arrested for opening or attempting to blow up a safe should appear before a judge.
+During this stage, the charge sheet will be read to you by a judge, and then you enter a plea.
 You can plead guilty, not guilty, or no contest.
-Your plead will determine if you will be released on bond or remain in custody.
-Whatever happens, don’t lose hope and plead guilty regardless of what the prosecutor promises.
-Instead, hire a defense attorney with knowledge of cases like yours so that you can put a strong defense to obtain a reduced charge or case dismissal.
+Your plea will determine if you will be released on bond or remain in custody.
+Whatever happens, don’t lose hope and plead not guilty regardless of what the prosecutor promises.
+Instead, hire a defense attorney with knowledge of cases like yours so that you can put a strong defense to obtain a reduced charge or a case dismissal.

 At this stage, the judge evaluates the progress being made in the case.
-In case any of the opposing sides want to raise a matter that needs resolving, it should be done during pre-trial.
-If you want more time for preparations, you can request at this stage to ensure you have a solid defense.
+In case either of the sides wants to raise a matter that needs resolving, it should be done during pre-trial.
+If you want more time for preparations, you can request it at this stage to ensure you have a solid defense.
 Preparation is key in defending against these charges.
 Make sure you begin early by hiring an attorney right after the arrest or request the judge for extra time to formulate the right strategies to contest the charges.

 Proposition and Readiness Proceeding

 When all the parties are prepared for the case, they begin to file various motions.
 Also, at this stage, the readiness hearing occurs so that the opposing parties can notify the judge that they are ready to proceed to trial.

 Here, you are expected to choose between a bench trial or a jury trial.
 For a bench trial, the judge will hear the case and give a verdict.
 On the other hand, a jury trial involves selecting jurors who will listen to the opposing sides and decide the case.
 This is the most critical stage of the proceedings, and it’s where your attorney comes in handy by fighting the prosecution’s evidence.